Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 Toxicity

-Sansevieria species contains compounds known as saponins.
+Sansevieria species contain compounds known as saponins.

 These may be mildly toxic to humans and pets.